Abzraja/sql-challenge/README.md

 ## Summary <a id="summary"></a>
 In this project I was provided with a set of 6 [CSV files](#files) containing Data pertaining to a store, such as employee data and departments data.

-A set of 8 queries were provided.
-In order to query the database with these queries to return the required information, 3 steps needed to be performed:
+8 sets of information were required.
+In order to query the database to return the required information, 3 steps needed to be performed:
 1. [Data Modeling](#data-modeling)
 2. [Data Engineering](#data-engineering)
 3. [Data Analysis](#data-analysis)